nodejs/i18n/guides/ROLES.md

 ## GitHub

-From the GitHub side we have just two type of roles:
+From the GitHub side we have just two types of roles:

 - **Maintainer** - admin of some l10n team/repository
 - **Contributor** - part of some l10n team/repository